Improved freight efficiency

 Average travel speed on the freight route & 2025 target

+This data series has been discontinued, so the latest data is 2019.
 The above figure shows the three year rolling average travel speed over three key freight routes for a time series that began in 2014.

 In 2019 the inbound travel speed (62kph) is similar to the outbound travel speed (61 kph) averaged over the three routes.